getreu/stringsext/doc/source/stringsext--man.md

     The longer the line-length is, the fewer strings will be wrapped to the next line.
 The downside with long output lines is, that the scanner loses precision in locating the findings.

+**-r**, **\--same-unicode-block**

+:   Require all characters in a finding to originate from the same Unicode
+    block.
+This option helps to reduce false positives, especially when scanning for UTF-16.
+When set, "`stringsext`" prints only Unicode block homogenous strings.
+For example: "`-u All -n 10 -r`" finds a sequence of at least 10 Cyrillic characters in a row or finds at least 10 Greek characters in a row, whereas it ignores strings with randomly Cyrillic-Greek mixed characters.
+Technically this option guarantees, that all multibyte characters of a finding - encoded as UTF-8 - start with the same leading byte.

 **-s** *NUM*, **\--counter-offset**=*NUM*